modelix/modelix/README.md

 Obviously you first have to clone this repository.
 At this time there are no builds or releases available.

-## Installing MPS
+## Editing the sources

+- run `gradlew` in the main directory to download dependencies and build the project
-While the MPS that is used for the build is downloaded automatically, you have to install MPS yourself to use it as the client.
+- While the MPS that is used for the build is downloaded automatically, you have to install MPS yourself to use it as the client.
 Currently we rely on MPS 2020.1 which you can get from https://www.jetbrains.com/mps/
+- open the project in the folder "mps" with MPS; you might want to rebuild it in the IDE

 ## Running without kubernetes